bitfaster/BitFaster.Caching/README.md

 # Performance

+The cache replacement policy must maximize the cache hit rate, and minimize the computational and space overhead involved in implementing the policy.
+Below an analysis of both the hit rate vs cache size, and run time overhead is provided.

 ## ConcurrentLru Hit rate

 The charts below show the relative hit rate of classic LRU vs Concurrent LRU on a [Zipfian distribution](https://en.wikipedia.org/wiki/Zipf%27s_law) of input keys, with parameter *s* = 0.5 and *s* = 0.86 respectively.
 If there are *N* items, the probability of accessing an item numbered *i* or less is (*i* / *N*)^*s*.